Frequently Asked Questions About HISA’S Rules

 It is important to note that HISA registration does not affect barn and track access.
 State and racetrack rules continue to control access.

-8. How is the identity of the Responsible Person changed in the Authority’s database after a private purchase?
+7. How is the identity of the Responsible Person changed in the Authority’s database after a private purchase?

 Once the legal ownership of the horse is settled, the current Designated Owner will select the function to change the owner designation.
-This will send a message to the new Designated Owner, who must accept the role in order for the transfer of the Designated Owner status to occur.
+This will send a message to the new Designated Owner, who must accept the role for the transfer of the Designated Owner status to occur.

-After leaving a trainer’s facility and care for another trainer’s facility and care?
+8. How is the identity of the Responsible Person changed in the Authority’s database after leaving a trainer’s facility and care for another trainer’s facility and care?

 The Designated Owner must change the name of the trainer (Responsible Person) in the HISA system.

-If a Covered Horse is sent to an equine hospital for elective or emergency care?
+9. How is the identity of the Responsible Person changed in the Authority’s database if a Covered Horse is sent to an equine hospital for elective or emergency care?

-9. What happens if a former trainer refuses to transfer “Responsible Person” status to the new trainer?
+10. What happens if a former trainer refuses to transfer “Responsible Person” status to the new trainer?

 The Designated Owner can go into his or her account and “take back” the horse by becoming the trainer.
 The former trainer will not be able to prevent the owner from designating himself or herself as the trainer.